 Recent Changes to AA’s ESA Policy

 In addition to putting ESA acceptance in the hands of the airlines, the DOT also clarified the definition of a psychiatric service dog and lifted some restrictions on traveling with a PSD.
-A dog that meets the necessary requirements can fly as a PSD with the proper documentation.
-This includes DOT-approved forms attesting to the dog's ability to behave in the airport and on the flight.
+A dog that meets the requirements can fly as a PSD with the proper documentation.
+The requirements include DOT-approved forms attesting to the dog's ability to behave in the airport and on the flight.
 It may also help to get an official PSD letter from Pettable showing that you have a qualifying condition.

 How To Fly with Your Psychiatric Service Dog on AA

-Information: You must fill out your name and contact information as well as the dog's name and description.
+- Information: You must fill out your name, contact information, and the dog's name and description.
 Because of the rule change, only dogs can be considered service animals.

-Animal Health: You need to provide the dates of your dog's last rabies vaccination and attest that she is free of parasites.
-Your veterinarian does not have to sign the form, but you have to provide his or her name and phone number.
+- Animal Health: You must provide the dates of your dog's last rabies vaccination and attest that your dog is free of parasites.
+Your veterinarian does not have to sign the form, but you have to provide their name and phone number.

-Animal Training and Behavior: Here you affirm that your service dog has never displayed any aggressive behavior and has been trained to perform specific tasks for you.
-You must provide the name and phone number of the trainer or organization responsible for teaching the dog.
+- Animal Training and Behavior: You must affirm that your service dog has never displayed any aggressive behavior and has been trained to perform specific tasks for you.
+You must provide the name and phone number of the trainer or organization responsible for training your dog.

-Other Assurance: Here you acknowledge that the answers you have provided are accurate, that you understand the need to keep your dog on a tether, harness, or leash when in the airport or on the aircraft, and that you accept responsibility for any damage that your dog causes.
+- Other Assurance: You must acknowledge that the answers you have provided are accurate, that you understand the need to keep your dog on a tether, harness, or leash when in the airport or on the aircraft, and that you accept responsibility for any damage that your dog causes.

 If your flight is expected to last more than eight hours, you also need another DOT form, the Service Animal Relief Attestation Form.
-This affirms that your dog either will not have to relieve himself during the flight or that he can do so in a sanitary manner.
+This form affirms that your dog either will not have to relieve themselves during the flight or can do so in a sanitary manner.

 You can submit your PSD letter that describes your qualification and need for the animal when you submit the DOT forms.
-You should do so no less than 48 hours before your scheduled departure.
+You should submit your form no less than 48 hours before your scheduled departure.